Guide

 • Sales invoice: Standard payment request you send to customers

-• Past due invoice: Resent invoice marked as overdue to prompt payment
+• Past due invoice: Invoice you resend and mark as overdue to prompt payment

-• Recurring invoice: Automated billing for subscription or regular services
+• Recurring invoice: Automated billing you send for subscription or regular services

-• Interim invoice: Progress payment request during long projects
+• Interim invoice: Progress payment request you send during long projects

-• Final invoice: Last payment request when project completes
+• Final invoice: Last payment request you send when a project completes

-• Pro forma invoice: Price quote that's not legally binding
+• Pro forma invoice: Price quote you send that's not legally binding

-• Commercial invoice: Legally binding document for import/export
+• Commercial invoice: Legally binding document you use for import/export

-• Credit memo: Reverses previous charges for returns or overcharges
+• Credit memo: Document you issue to reverse previous charges for returns or overcharges

 When does an invoice get paid?

-When invoices get paid varies significantly.
-While you set due dates, late payments can create cash flow challenges, with a 2023 survey of small and medium-sized enterprises (SMEs) and freelancers finding that nearly half of respondents had payments over 15 days overdue.
+Customers typically pay invoices within 14 to 30 days, depending on your payment terms.
+However, late payments remain common, with a 2023 survey finding nearly half of small and medium-sized enterprises (SMEs) and freelancers had payments over 15 days overdue.

-• Shorten payment terms: Set seven-day terms instead of 30 days for faster cash flow
+• Shorten payment terms: Set seven-day terms instead of 30 days to speed up cash flow.

-• Send immediately: Issue invoices as soon as work completes, not at month-end
+• Send immediately: Issue invoices as soon as work completes rather than at month-end.

-• Track systematically: Monitor which invoices are paid and unpaid daily
+• Track systematically: Monitor paid and unpaid invoices daily.

-For more tips, see our guide on how to set up an awesome invoicing system.
+For more tips, see the guide on how to set up an awesome invoicing system.

 What is invoice accounting?

-When you account for invoices, you track the financial impact of your billing process by recording payments received and managing unpaid amounts.
+When you account for invoices, you track the financial impact of your billing by recording payments received and managing unpaid amounts.
+Here's how it works:

-• Paid invoices: Create income entries in your accounts when customers pay
+• Paid invoices: Record as income entries when customers complete payment.

-• Unpaid invoices: Remain as accounts receivable until payment arrives
+• Unpaid invoices: Track as accounts receivable until payment arrives.

-• Professional support: Bookkeepers ensure accurate recording and compliance
+• Professional support: Ensure accurate recording and compliance with bookkeeper assistance.

 Managing your invoicing process

-Good invoicing does more than just ask for payment.
+When you invoice well, you do more than ask for payment.
 It helps you maintain healthy cash flow, keep accurate records, and build professional relationships with your customers.
-By creating clear, timely, and easy-to-understand invoices, you make it simpler for customers to pay you, which helps you run your business with more confidence.

-Here are answers to a few more common questions about invoicing.
+Here are answers to common questions about invoices.

 Disclaimer